yao008/yao008.github.io/_pages/about.md

 I will be an assistant professor at the Department of Electrical and Electronic Engineering, the University of Hong Kong (HKU) (since Nov.
 1st, 2024), and the Principal Investigator (PI) of the **Network Intelligence and Computing Ecosystem (NICE) Lab**.
 The [NICE lab](https://hongyangdu.github.io/nice/) focuses on the intersection of artificial intelligence and computer networks, aiming to advance next-generation intelligent networks and distributed AI systems.
 I worked as a PostDoc in the College of Computing and Data Science, Nanyang Technological University, Singapore, where I obtained my Ph.D. under the [Interdisciplinary Graduate Program](https://www.ntu.edu.sg/graduate-college/admissions/programme/interdisciplinary-graduate-programme), supervised by Prof. [Dusit Niyato](https://personal.ntu.edu.sg/dniyato/).
 Prior to this, I obtained BEng degree at Beijing Jiaotong University, China, under the guidance of Prof. [Jiayi Zhang](http://faculty.bjtu.edu.cn/8946/).

-My research is primarily centered around the utilization of **Generative AI in Intelligent networks**.
+My research is primarily centered around the utilization of **Generative AI in Intelligent Networks**.
 Our key objective is to explore <font color=green>"how the intelligent networks can support various AI-Generated Content (AIGC) services"</font>, and <font color=green>"how generative AI can improve the intelligent network performance, security, and reliability"</font>.
 This involves exploring the integration of various networking methodologies:

 1. AI for Network:
    - Generative artificial intelligence and network optimization